top of page

-Back in 1944, the Greunkes who had purchased the Round House for $11,000 had the circular bar built in Toledo.
-Mrs. Gruenke was a pianist that entertained in the Round House but did not like playing "In the round" with her back to the audience.
+In 1944, the Greunkes had purchased the Round House for $11,000.
+They had the circular bar itself build in Toledo by a Cincinnati Brewing Co.
+Mrs. Grenke was a pianist that entertained in the Round House but did not like playing "in the round" with her back to the audience.
 Hence the reason the bar is now located where it is today.
 They simply cut the bar in half and moved it to its present location.
-The Greunkes are also responsible for the addition of the canopy.
-They gave two reasons for this addition; to catch the falling plaster from the walls and ceiling and to improve the over all acoustics of the room.
-The canopy itself is held in place by a wooden bicycle wheel, which is still used today.
-Back when the Columbia Restaurant was first built it served refreshments including, beer, wine and food.
-However, the real treat back in those days was Ice cream and cottage cheese.
-There was no electricity, so the ice had to be cut during the winter months and stored in the icehouse allowing for this summer time favorite.
-Banners for the ice cream stretched from the Round House across the street to the park.
+The Greunkes are also responsible for the addition of the canopy which was gold and red back then.
+The canopy was installed to catch the falling plaster from the walls and ceiling, and to improve the over all acoustics of the room.
+The canopy today is not a parachute, but indeed, flame-retardant fabric cut and hand sewn by two island girls.

 The McCann family purchased the Round House in the early 1950's and painted it the now famous red color.
 The entire building is wood constructed and for the most part, all original, except for the interior floor and the front porch.
 The plastered walls have always been a part of the building, and are now adorned by Canoe Bob's murals.
 A back bar addition, outside patio and retail shop have now been added to the historic Round House Bar.

 The Round House Bar has always been known for its neon "WHISKEY" light above the front door, live entertainment and buckets of beer.
 This currently holds true to this day.